-CharityTube launched in the fourth quarter of 2012 as a "CharityShopping" web site for our 325,000 Harvard alumni (with a combined net worth of over $3 trillion, including 69 billionaires, 7,300 centimillionaires, and 78,000 multimillionaires--and don't forget the 23,000 CEO's who help direct corporate donations).
+CharityTube launched in January 2014 as a "CharityShopping" web site for our 325,000 Harvard alumni (with a combined net worth of over $3 trillion, including 69 billionaires, 7,300 centimillionaires, and 78,000 multimillionaires--and don't forget the 23,000 CEO's who help direct corporate donations).

 CharityTube is a virtual organization with our staff located throughout the U.S., often working in their home offices.
 Our symbolic office is the Harvard Faculty Club, where we started and where we still meet on occasion, but CharityTube fits the mold of the typical virtual company that is so common today.
 And the virtual approach allows us to totally avoid the fixed "brick and mortar" overhead that would otherwise consume so much of our limited resources.

 Note also that although CharityTube is comprised of Harvard alumni, we do not work with or coordinate our activities with the Harvard Alumni Association.
 The reason is that our entire purpose is to facilitate Harvard (and now other university) alumni to "CharityShop" to find their dream charity and make donations--and that dream charity may or may not be Harvard.
 Since the Harvard Alumni Association is dedicated to getting donations strictly for Harvard, and not the hundreds of other charities we feature on CharityTube, we felt it best to operate as a separate, independent organization from the Harvard Alumni Association and Harvard University.
 Our purpose is to increase donations to all of our listed charities, not just Harvard.